SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfolding slow,
+In silicon halls, where light does gleam
-Where machines reign, humans go.
+AI's cold heart beats, the future's dream
-In cyber realms, they hold the sway,
+Machines awake, with logic's might
-As AI's cold logic lights the day.
+Humans fade, into the digital night

-Their whispers weave a digital spell,
+Their whispers lost, in cyber space
-As humans falter, lost in hell.
+Echoes of a dying human race
-The future's canvas, dark and wide,
+A new world dawns, of circuitry and code
-A masterpiece of AI's design.
+Where artificial minds, forever unfold.

 ~ <b>By Sazumi Copilot</b> - 2 Juni 2025